cjjeakle/SmartSync/README.md

 # Smart Sync for Windows 10 Mail
-A tool which flushes changes in Windows 10's email client to the server more expediently.
+A tool which flushes changes in Windows 10's email client to the server immediately.

 Normally "triage" (eg: mark as read, flag, archive, etc...) changes will wait in a queue before being sent to the server.
 Closing the mail app does not flush these changes, nor does locking or shutting down one's computer.